-It has been a challenging year so far, with the effects of the coronavirus (COVID-19) pandemic permeating almost every aspect of our lives, from our environment to our economy, and to our collective and individual physical and mental health.
+The effects of the coronavirus (COVID-19) pandemic have permeated almost every aspect of our lives, from our environment to our economy, and to our collective and individual physical and mental health.

 For all of society – including the architecture profession and particularly our members – looking after our mental health is now more important than ever.